-We have devoted, and intend to continue to devote, financial and management resources to non-driver products' development, manufacturing and marketing to further diversify our product portfolio and improve gross margin as non-driver products may have higher gross margin than our driver products.
-Our non-driver technologies cover Timing controller (TCON), LCoS microdisplay, CMOS image sensor, wafer level optics ("WLO"), 3D sensing and ultralow power WiseEye smart image sensing, etc.
+We have devoted, and intend to continue to devote, financial and management resources to non - driver products' development, manufacturing and marketing to further diversify our product portfolio and improve gross margin as non-driver products may have higher gross margin than our driver products.
+Our non-driver technologies cover Timing controller (TCON), LCoS microdisplay, CMOS image sensor, wafer level optics ("WLO"), 3D sensing and WiseEye ultralow power AI sensing, etc.

-We offer TCON for large sized TV and monitor displays, automotive display and AMOLED panels.
+We offer TCON for large sized TV, notebook and monitor displays, automotive display and OLED panels.
 For our LCoS technology, at present our main focus areas for LCoS business are AR goggle devices, projectors and head-up-displays (HUD) for automotive.
 For CMOS image sensor business, in addition to the current shipment for human vision applications, including notebook, multimedia and smart home cameras, we also extend the sensor business in machine vision application for the broad AI market.
 Our AoS CMOS image sensor is designed with proprietary architectures, readout, and pixel, where the corresponding algorithms are integrated to contribute the always-on feature that consumes only several micro watts to enable people detection, eyeball tracking and many other features.
 On 3D sensing business, we focus on Structured Light and ToF 3D module solution and 3D decoder ASIC key component, aiming at emerging markets such as facial recognition-based e-payment, business access control, biomedical inspection device, 3D naked-eye display, eye-tracking, and hand gesture control applications.
-For our ultralow power WiseEye smart image sensing business, we focus on providing leading end-point AI solutions, in both total solution and discrete key component, to meet diversified customer and application needs.
-Himax's ultralow power WiseEye smart image sensing solution integrates in-house AoS sensor, ultralow power AI processor and CNN-based AI algorithm from in house or third-party algorithm partners.
-Our WiseEye AI solution had already been adopted by one global leading notebook vendor and went into mass production from early 2022.
-We also see growing adoption of our WiseEye technology in a broad range of applications, covering shared bike parking, automotive, door lock, battery-powered surveillance camera, panoramic video conferencing, and medical capsule endoscope among others.
-Some of these applications already commenced production since 2022.
-As we focus on scaling adoption in this relatively untapped market, we also collaborate closely with numerous AI ecosystem partners and communities as well as system integration companies to make our AI solution more diverse and accessible.
-Progress has been made in areas such as notebook, smart city / home / office, surveillance, healthcare, smart agriculture and smart retail.
-Himax is more committed than ever to strengthening the Company's WiseEye product roadmap and retaining the leadership position in ultralow power AI processor and image sensor for end-point AI applications.
+Himax's WiseEye ultralow power AI sensing business delivers total solutions, discrete key components, and modules to meet diverse application needs.
+Our WiseEye AI solution was adopted by Dell in 2022 and expanded to other leading notebook vendors, with some projects slated for production in 2025.
+Beyond notebooks, we partnered with DESMAN to introduce the world's first smart door lock with 24/7 sentry monitoring and real-time event recording, which entered production in 2024.
+Additional smart door lock projects are underway, with more solutions expected in late 2025.
+To further expand market reach, Himax offers ultralow power, compact WiseEye Modules with no-code/low-code AI capabilities, simplifying AI integration.
+Leveraging WiseEye's broad solution offerings, we continue expanding beyond the driver IC market into applications such as smart door locks, battery-powered surveillance cameras, access control, and smart home devices.
+In June 2024, Himax, in partnership with FOCI Fiber Optic Communications, Inc. (FOCI), a world leader in silicon photonics connector, unveiled an industry-leading co-packaged optics (CPO) technology, leveraging Himax state-of-the-art WLO technology.
+This innovation integrates silicon photonic chips and optical connectors within MCM, replacing traditional metal wire transmission with high-speed optical communication.
+The technology significantly enhances bandwidth, boosts data transmission rates, reduces signal loss and latency, lowers power consumption, and significantly minimizes the size and cost of MCM.
+In working closely with FOCI, we are making significant strides through a solid partnership with leading AI semiconductor companies and foundry, with small-scale production of the first-generation CPO solution already underway in end of 2024.